 Recording and Q&A from webinar ‘In Vitro Assessment of Cardiac Risk in Drug Discovery’

-Presentations were received from:
+Presentations received

 Derek Leishman (VP Translational and Quantitative Toxicology at Eli Lilly and Company) presented the opportunities a sponsor now has available to increase the efficiency and effectiveness of QTc assessment by leveraging the ICH S7B core assays.
 He also discussed times when the already conducted core hERG and in vivo assays do not meet the new expected ‘best practice’, and addressed how gaps in best practice or limitations in tested exposures could be mitigated.